Events / Belonging Is Not a Buzzword

 But as one of the conditions that helps shape whether young people stay engaged, connected and able to learn.

-Hosted by Nikki Bonus, and featuring Corrie Acland, Karen Robertson, Richard Cranshaw and Steph Giles, this webinar explores one of the most misunderstood areas in education: why belonging is not peripheral to outcomes, but closely tied to engagement, attendance, participation and longer-term student wellbeing.
+Hosted by Nikki Bonus, and featuring Gavin McCormack, Karen Robertson, Richard Crawshaw, Dianne Giblin, Claudia Bou-melhem, Gayle Walters and Jo Rouse this webinar explores one of the most misunderstood areas in education: why belonging is not peripheral to outcomes, but closely tied to engagement, attendance, participation and longer-term student wellbeing.

 This is not a webinar about blame.